Corporate SecurityOffered by: Homeland/Corporate Security and Leadership

 - Special Agent/FBI Agent

 Other agencies where academic backgrounds of fraud are valued are: the Department of Defense, the Securities Exchange Commission, the Government Accountability Office, and the US Postal Inspection Office, and major police departments with financial crimes units.
 Graduates can also work in various regulatory agencies at the federal, state, and local governmental level with a background in fraud.

 The Association of Certified Fraud Examiners (ACFE) is the premier certifying organization in fraud both domestically and worldwide and offers a Certified Fraud Examiner certification, We encourage you to research the requirements of this certification as many certifications require both the passing of an exam and relevant work experience.

 EARN YOUR DEGREE IN CORPORATE SECURITY AT SRU!

-Slippery Rock University’s Corporate Security major teaches leadership skills, security fundamentals, law, and ethics.
+Slippery Rock University’s Corporate Security major provides the student with many career opportunities.
 Interested in learning more?
 Request more information today!